/product/models.py

 ]

-Django generated it for me. but it just applies to new record which insert in the future. what should I do for existed id.
+Django generated it for me, but it only applies to new records that will be inserted in the future.
+What should I do for existing IDs?

-So i apply my flow here and run it without any error.
+So I applied my workflow here and ran it without any errors.

 from django.db import migrations, models